 Professional panel appointments

-- Grade 3 Advocate on Unified Prosecution List.
+- Grade 4 advocate on Crown Prosecution Service (CPS) Unified Prosecution List.

-- Grade 3 Advocate on Proceeds of Crime List.
+- Grade 3 advocate on the CPS Proceeds of Crime List.

-- Grade 3 Advocate on Serious and Organised Crime List.
+- Grade 3 advocate on the CPS Serious and Organised Crime List.

 Direct Public Access